Global parliament index

 Navigate through where the world’s democracies sit across the political spectrum by region using the arrows below.
 Vote shares can be viewed here.

-The Global Parliament index walkthrough
+The Global Parliament Index Walkthrough

-Additional Charts and Analysis
+Additional Charts

 Spin the globe and zoom in to explore each country’s government type.
-Bubbles are sized by population
+Bubbles are sized by population.

 Click or rollover to view governments in detail or filter by global regions